 Plan your presentations.
 Whether it is a 30 second elevator pitch on stand or a more formal presentation, scripting is important.
 Get the key points in order.
 Practice, with just notes, not a full script.
 This will give you the confidence to present naturally.
 It can be fun to have rehearsal sessions with colleagues.
+If presenting to larger audiences at the show, make sure visuals will project to the back row.
+Consider engaging in presentation training.

 Emphasise what's new.
 Existing customers know what you do, so why should they visit your stand?
-Tell them what is new, ground breaking and how this will benefit them.
-It is an opportunity to stand-out from the crowd and also to up-sell or cross sell other products and services.
+Tell them what is new, groundbreaking and how this will benefit them.
+It is an opportunity to stand-out from the crowd and to up-sell or cross sell other products and services.
 It is remarkable how many firms are only recognised for part of their service or product portfolio.